 In fact, on an alkaline diet I can promise you that you are getting an abundance of every vital nutrient you need – including protein.

 The most eaten foods on an alkaline diet (dark leafy green vegetables, nuts, pulses, seeds etc) are all very rich in protein and give you just as much as you need.
 Even an extremely active sports person can supplement (the same way as meat eating sports people do) with hemp protein powders, and of course tofu and soy milk is acceptable on this diet too.

 The concept behind dairy is ridiculous in terms of it providing calcium (that you somehow miss if you don’t drink milk).
 Alkaline foods are alkaline because they are packed full of the most alkaline minerals on earth: magnesium, calcium, sodium and….CALCIUM.
-In fact, studies have proven that drinking lots of milk has no impact on bone strength and Dr Young has shown that excessive dairy or any other animal protein (to which milk is a significant contributor in the Western diet) is directly responsible for osteoporosis.
+In fact, studies have proven that drinking lots of milk has no impact on bone strength.
+I’ve written fairly extensively about this here.

 I can promise you, again, that you get more than your adequate supply of calcium on an alkaline diet, and in fact, when you don’t consume so many acids you bones will be stronger anyway!